 Coming soon to Amazon, Barnes & Noble, Kobo, etc.

-Sneak preview - Chapter One From the upcoming novel An Unlikely Ending
+Sneak preview—Introduction to Chapter One From the upcoming novel An Unlikely Ending

 My story may seem simple on the surface, but within it are the threads of love, struggle, and quiet triumph—the kind that bind us all.
 It’s not a tale of grand gestures or sweeping romance, but one built in the small, sacred moments: a glance across a room, a shared silence, the quiet understanding that needs no words.